Last Updated on January 16, 2023 by Aaron Barriga

 A person with mild astigmatism has < 1.00 dioptre, a person with moderate astigmatism has 1.00 to 2.00 dioptres, a person with severe astigmatism has 2.00 to 3.00 dioptres and a person with extreme astigmatism has > 3.00 dioptres.
 People with astigmatism may suffer from headaches, tired eyes and experience sensitivity to bright lights.
 At times, near-sighted people may squint to improve their vision.

-If you’re looking for an experienced Ophthalmologist in Fresno, book an appointment with us today and allow our helpful clinical staff at Insight Vision Centre to bring back those healthy eyes.
+If you’re looking for experienced Ophthalmologists in Fresno, book an appointment with us today and allow our helpful clinical staff at Insight Vision Centre to bring back those healthy eyes.